forceCpp/openDiscordBot/README.md

 # setup

 add this to the `.env` file
-> if you cant find the file it might be hidded
+> if you cant find the .env file it might be hidded

 ```
 API_KEY =your_openai_api_key